 In previous period, Telelink Business Services EAD acquired apartments located in town of Aheloi against its trade receivables from a customer as a result of a public sale procedure.
+During 2021 one of the apartments was sold.

 In October 2018, Telelink Business Services EAD acquired apartments in Serbia as collateral on a loan.
-The apartments were sold to Comutel DOO in 2019.
+The apartments were sold to Comutel DOO in 2019 and in 2020 and 2021 sale of the assets was realised.